Facelift

 Schedule Your Consultation Today!

-If you’re considering plastic surgery, choosing the right plastic surgeon could not be more important.
-Dr. John Michael Thomassen has the training, experience, and caring to provide you with excellent care.
+If you’re considering plastic surgery, choosing the right plastic surgeon can't be more important.
+Dr. John Michael Thomassen has the training, experience, and caring to give you with excellent care.
 We invite you to have a consultation about the procedure you need.